-The provisions (subsections 6(4) and 6(5) of Section 8) in the current ISO tariff-\require the AESO to deem costs allocated to a (or one) market participant (i.e. one market participant) as either demand-related or supply-related (subsections 6(4) and 6(5) of Section 8).
+The provisions (subsections 6(4) and 6(5) of Section 8) in the current ISO tariff require the AESO to deem costs allocated to a (or one) market participant as either demand-related or supply-related but the ISO tariff only describes the allocation of participant-related costs relating to "shared costs" for "each market participant) in subsections 6(2) and 6(2) of Section 8.

-If a market participant at a substation (where a second market participant is connected) submits a SASR which requests additional transmission facilities, the AESO determines the connection project costs in response to the requestor market participantSASR, and assigns no connection project costs to the other market participants at the substation.
+If a market participant at a substation (where a second market participant is connected) requests additional transmission facilities, the AESO determines the connection project costs in response to the requestor market participant and assigns no connection project costs to the other market participants at the substation.

-Although, if If a market participant requests a contract change at a substation where multiple market participants are connected, a recalculation of the shared costs between the two or more market participants at the substation would occur based on subsection 5 of Section 9 of the current ISO tariff.
-The AESO notes that the recalculation required over is for the full twenty year period-20 year term, and could result in adjustments to the participant-related costs for each market participant at the substation.
+Although, if a market participant requests a contract change at a substation where multiple market participants are connected, a recalculation of the shared costs between the two or more market participants at the substation would occur based on subsection 5 of Section 9 of the current ISO tariff.
+The AESO notes that the recalculation required over the full twenty year period could result in adjustments to the participant-related costs for each market participant at the substation.